 The following is a guest post from Mike Branch, Certified Financial Planner and good friend.

-Mike has been practicing Give THANKS with his young daughter and doing a 30-day gratitude challenge on Instagram.
-I love that he's completely embraced the magic of gratitude and is now sharing it with everyone he knows.
+Mike has been practicing gratitude with his young daughter and doing a 30-day gratitude challenge on Instagram.
+I LOVE that he's completely embraced the healing power of gratitude and is now sharing it with everyone he knows.

 Here's Mike's "gratitude story" in his own words: (Link to the original post here.)